 Being in care can be a difficult environment for a child or young person to cope with.
 They have been placed in care because their families are unable to provide them with the caring, nurturing and in some cases safe environments that they deserve.
 Many children and young people can find the process very daunting and unsettling.

 They are also more likely to experience significant problems on leaving care, such as homelessness, mental health problems, long-term illness, unemployment, or end up in the criminal justice system.

-This support can make a huge difference to the day-to-day and long-term experiences which children and young people have whilst in care, and upon leaving care.
+This support can make a huge difference to the day-to-day and long-term experiences that children and young people have whilst in care, and upon leaving care.
 It can help them feel like their care is being provided in consultation with them and not something that is being done to them.

-For further information on Independent Advocacy, please visit the Who Cares?
+For further information on independent advocacy, please visit the Who Cares?
 Scotland website.